JesseRussell411/BigBigMapSet/README.md

 ---

-*As of July 7 2025.
-If new methods are added to `Map` and `Set` and this package has not been updated, they will be inherited by `BigMap` and `BigSet` but most likely not work, acting as though the `BigMap` or `BigSet` was simply empty (most likely failure mode).
+*As of July 28 2025.
+If new methods are added to `Map` and `Set` and this package has not been updated, they will be inherited by `BigMap` and `BigSet` but most likely will not work, acting as though the `BigMap` or `BigSet` was simply empty (most likely failure mode).